geoffmunn/utility-scripts/README.md

 Workflows are a very useful and powerful way of managing wallets and performing complicated transactions.
 Workflows are triggered by running ```workflows.py``` and any valid workflows inside user_workflows.yml will be completed.

+You can also specifiy your own workflow file by providing it as command-line argument like this: ```python workflows.py my_workflows.yml```.

 For a thorough guide on how to write your own workflows, plus examples, please read the [workflow guide](docs/workflows.md).

 ## Troubleshooting